Miss Nebraska winner of Miss USA competition

 By Associated Press

-Summers takes over from Kara McCullough, who won the competition last year when it was held in Las Vegas.
+Winners were chosen by a combination of a selection committee that contest organizers said included female entrepreneurs and executives and input from viewers who were able to vote online.
+The show was hosted by Vanessa and Nick Lachey.

+Other contestants included a sergeant in the Army, an ICU nurse and an aspiring police officer.

-She will go on to represent the U.S. in the Miss Universe competition.
+Summers now goes on to represent the United States in the Miss Universe competition.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.